-Visit Oconee SC’s most popular Google search phrase last week was “Chattooga River Rafting”
+One of Visit Oconee SC’s most popular Google search phrase is “Chattooga River Rafting.”

 Obviously people want to find out about this destination we are blessed to have for the public to enjoy.